gianpelisser/discord_dashboard/README.md

 # discord_dashboard
-Painel de Controle para BOTs - DISCORD
+DASHBOARD for BOTs - DISCORD
+This is not my authorship, I'm using a ready-made template and editing it along with the code ready to login with discord.
+Credits below:

 Credits to **nouridio** for the temple.